Nagapriyankar/Inventory-Management-BE/README.md

-    6. Handle image upload in controller create a filesizeformatter function to convert size from bytes to kbytes in utility create file data - file name, path, type, size add it to product create
+    6. Handle image upload in controller create a filesizeformatter function to convert size from bytes to kbytes in utility create file data - file name, path, type, size add it to product.create

+### cloudinary setup
+    1. create free cloudinary acnt
+    2. add cloudinary_url from programmable media- cloudinary to .env
+    3. import cloudinary in productController
+    4. save image to cloudinary
+    5. add uploadfile url in file data